161,835 oz/gold

 Perseus regularly releases exploration updates to the market; these can be found in the Investors and Media section of the website

-YAOURÉ GOLD MINE - COTE D’IVOIRE
+YAOURÉ GOLD MINE - CÔTE D’IVOIRE

 Perseus holds a number of exploration and exploitation permits with prospects within the Yaouré Gold Mine project area.
-The prospects currently in the exploration program include CMA Deeps, CMA SW, CMA East, Kongonza, Govisou, Allekran, Degbezere and Degbezere NE.

 Geology